 Pesticide safety training course attendees learn how to work safely around pesticides or in areas where pesticides have been applied.
 The training courses are provided in English and Spanish and are open to anyone who would like to attend.
-Pesticide applicators that are already licensed or certified by the state of Arizona may also attend to receive two hours of continuing education, which they can apply toward the renewal of their license.
+Pesticide applicators that are already licensed or certified by the state of Arizona may also attend to receive one hour of continuing education, which they can apply toward the renewal of their license.

 If you would like to learn more about the pesticide safety training services and the training session topics, click on the following links.